 While Virginia's average rate of speeding fatalities is 3.1 per 100,000 residents, Emporia was well above that, at 19.5.

 Many small and midsize Virginia cities recorded no speeding-related fatalities in 2019

 Nearly half of the Virginia cities included in our analysis did not report any speeding fatalities last year.
-These cities, all of which had populations less than 100,000, include:
+Each of these cities had populations less than 100,000:

 - Falls Church

 - Buena Vista

 Virginia drivers caught speeding may face serious legal and financial consequences.